|

 Sannicandro, Natick's State Representatives David

-are helping to install effective bicycle parking inside the proposed
+to install effective bicycle parking inside the proposed garage.

 The NBPAC was founded in 1997, recognized by the Natick Selectmen in 1998, and reconfirmed in 2001 with seven voting Members (plus non-voting Associate Members).
 The purpose of the committee is to make Natick more bicycle and pedestrian friendly and to work with Town and regional agencies and local organizations to those ends.
 The committee serves as a facilitator of State and Federal funded improvements for alternate transportation, for recreational trails, and for street crossings and sidewalks in Natick.